Updated on June 23rd, 2020 by Josh Arnold

 Enerplus has a low dividend yield, and the company has made no indication it plans any significant dividend expansion at this stage.
 Management appears more interested in deleveraging the balance sheet and investing for future production growth.

-The company is benefiting from rising commodity prices and its cost-cutting program.
+The company stands to benefit from rising commodity prices and its cost-cutting program.
 In addition, it has drastically improved its balance sheet over the past few years.

-Enerplus may not be attractive for investors looking for high dividend yields, but it could be viewed more attractively as a growth stock if oil and gas prices rise.
+Enerplus may not be attractive for investors looking solely for high dividend yields, but it could be viewed more attractively as a growth stock if oil and gas prices rise.
 However, risk-averse investors looking for stability should avoid Enerplus stock.